subpixelch/Tiny-PNG-for-WordPress/README.md

 -------------------------

 After you've installed the plugin, you still have a bit of setup.
 First, you'll have to visit https://tinypng.com/developers and sign up for an API key using your full name and email.
 There is a free API key that offers 500 conversions per month.
 Once you've signed up for an API key, you'll need to find it and copy it to your clipboard.
-After you've got the API key copied to your clipboard, simply log in to your WordPress admin panel, hover over "Settings" on the left hand side, and click "Tiny PNG for WordPress".
+After you've got the API key copied to your clipboard, simply log in to your WordPress admin panel, hover over "Settings" on the left hand side, and click "Tiny PNG/JPEG for WordPress".
 On the next page, you'll see a field where you can insert your API key.
 Simply place it in there and click the update button to save it.

 ##Running the plugin
 ------------------------